alexis-82/docker/README.md

 - `docker image rmi -f ID`: Forced deletion of the image.
 - `docker container ls`: Displays the list of containers.
 - `docker container rm ID`: Deleting the container.
+- `docker container stop $containerName`: Stops the execution of the container.
+- `docker container inspect $containerName`: Will inspect the container in JSON format.

 ## Complete example commands
 - `docker build -t $imageName .`: Builds the image, where the period indicates the path to the Dockerfile.